max9001/Kelp-Canopy-Mapping/notes/outline.md

 	- Bridging the Data Gap: Citizen Science:

-		- Floating forests is difference as the entire dataset was labeled by humans.
+		Floating Forests offers a distinct approach, as its labels are derived from human visual interpretation

 		The study showed that accurate kelp labels could be constructed from the consensus of multiple untrained participants.

 		- leveraging historical data from Earth-observing satellite programs like Landsat

-		- based on landsat 7 sattalite images of coastlines of claifornia and tasmania
+		- based on landsat 7 sattalite images of falkand islands

 		- Studies (https://doi.org/10.48550/arXiv.1801.08522) show this consensus method produces accurate kelp maps.